jfversluis/Plugin.Maui.ScreenRecording/README.md

 # Plugin.Maui.ScreenRecording

-`Plugin.Maui.ScreenRecording` provides the ability to get or set the screen brightness inside a .NET MAUI application.
+`Plugin.Maui.ScreenRecording` provides the ability to record the screen from within your .NET MAUI app.

 ## Getting Started